Articles

 Want to try designing your own home first?
 We share the best online tools for designing custom homes — plus when it makes sense to bring in a professional builder like us.

 We've completed 200+ projects across Halifax and the HRM.
-After fifteen years, here's what we know: you can start designing your own home.
+After fifteen years, here's what we know: you can absolutely start designing your own home.
 Tools exist.
-Some are free.
-Some are paid.
+Some free.
+Some paid.
 But there's a moment when you need people who've done this before.

-1. Floorplanner: This is where we tell clients to begin.
-Floorplanner has a user-friendly interface.
-It is browser-based with a free version available for basics.
-No design background is needed.
-Draw walls, drop in doors, and see how rooms connect.
-It catches problems early, like realizing your dining table blocks the kitchen path.
+1. Floorplanner.com is where we typically tell clients to begin.
+This floor planner has a user-friendly interface.
+Browser-based.
+Free version available for basics.
+No design background needed.
+Draw walls, drop in doors, see how rooms connect.
+Catches problems early.
+Like realizing your dining table blocks the kitchen path.

-2. RoomSketcher: The RoomSketcher app has better furniture options.
+2. The RoomSketcher app has better furniture options.
 You can add 3D furniture to visualize spaces.

-3. Sweet Home 3D: This software goes deeper.
+3. Sweet Home 3D goes deeper.
 This home design 3D software offers visualization that lets you walk through spaces.
-A Bedford client used it last year and realized her laundry door would hit the washing machine before we broke ground.
+Clients have caught potential issues before we broke ground using this tool.

-4. SketchUp: This is what architects use.
+4. SketchUp is what architects use.
 This powerful tool expects 20 to 30 hours of tutorials.
-A Halifax West teacher spent her Christmas break learning it.
-Her husband joked she spent more time with SketchUp than with him.
-For 3D modeling and 3D rendering, it's the industry standard.
+For 3D modeling and 3D rendering, it's industry standard.

-5. Planner 5D: Planner 5D sits in the middle ground.
-This design tool offers a live 3D preview.
+5. Planner 5D sits in the middle ground.
+This design tool offers live 3D preview.
 We've seen clients use Planner 5D for quick layout tests before committing to final designs.
 The software balances detail with ease of use.

 These home design software options are for exploration.
 When you need answers about structure, codes, and costs, you need people who've built homes in Halifax before.
 Even chief architect software has limits when it comes to local conditions.

 Halifax isn't known for flat, simple building sites.
 Clayton Park properties often slope.
 Coastal lots near Peggy's Cove need corrosion-resistant materials.
-A client bought an Upper Tantallon lot without realizing the rock ledge underneath would add forty thousand to excavation costs.
-We made it work, but that stress wasn't necessary.
+Some clients have bought lots without realizing rock ledge underneath would add forty thousand to excavation costs.
+We made it work.
+But that stress wasn't necessary.

-Whether you're building a Caribbean, Colonial, or Georgian house, or a modern coastal home, site conditions matter.
-The floor plan might look perfect on paper, but ground conditions tell a different story.
+Whether you're building a caribbean colonial georgian house or a modern coastal home, site conditions matter.
+The floor plan might look perfect on paper.
+But ground conditions tell a different story.

-A 2021 meeting sticks with us.
-A couple from The Links at Brunello loved imported tile.
+We've had meetings where clients loved imported tile.
 Thirty dollars a square foot.
-Their main floor would have been eighteen thousand in tile alone.
+Their main floor would've been eighteen thousand in tile alone.
 We showed them a Canadian alternative at twelve dollars.
 Nearly identical look.
 They saved ten thousand.

 Nova Scotia building codes aren't suggestions.
 They're enforced.
 HRM has different rules than Bedford or Sackville.
-A 2018 Eastern Passage homeowner built a deck without permits.
-They found out during inspection when selling.
-They had to remove everything.
-It cost double what doing it right would have cost.
+A homeowner once built a deck without permits.
+Found out during inspection when selling.
+Had to remove everything.
+Cost double what doing it right would've cost.

-We handle permits, inspections, and code requirements upfront.
+We handle permits, inspections, code requirements upfront.
 You don't have to worry.
-Professional house design blueprints realize your own vision but must meet regulations.
-An interior designer or decorator can help with finishes, but builders handle structural compliance.
+Professional house design blueprints design your own vision, but must meet regulations.
+An interior designer or interior decorator can help with finishes.
+But builders handle structural compliance.

 Our crew includes designers, project managers, and tradespeople who've completed 200+ builds across Halifax.
 We've made mistakes.
 We've learned.
 That knowledge steers designs toward something that works once built.